German state premier on defensive over close ties with VW

 "This was no fact check," the paper quoted the employee as saying.

-Weil's office issued a two-page statement on Sunday denying the charges and calling the report "distorting and misleading."
+"The allegations being made are completely unfounded," Weil told reporters on Sunday.
+"The core of the text remained completely unchanged."

-It acknowledged that it had in fact asked the company to fact-check the speech given the sensitivity of "difficult" discussions with U.S. authorities about the rigging of U.S. emissions tests.
+Weil said he had asked VW to check the speech for legal and factual issues given the gravity of the situation facing the company, which was in discussions at the time with U.S. officials about rigged emissions tests.

-It said only very few changes suggested by VW were actually adopted, adding: "There were definitely no substantial changes between the first draft and the speech as ultimately delivered."
+He said some suggested changes were adopted, while others were not.
+His office released two versions of the text that verified his statement.

-Weil, who is a member of VW's supervisory board, also sharply criticised VW leadership in the speech for not disclosing its emissions rigging until a year after it first began discussions with U.S. officials, his office said.
+Overall, Weil said, his speech remained sharply critical of VW leadership for not disclosing the emissions issue until a year after it first began discussions with U.S. officials.

 VW executive Oliver Schmidt pleaded guilty last week in a U.S. court in connection with the emissions scandal that has cost the German automaker as much as $25 billion.